hwcoe/ufl-main-uni-child/readme.md

 	- Display page title, since content container has padding and doesn't really mesh with UFL blocks including the title block
 - Edit enqueueing of be-editor scripts with correct syntax to fix PHP error
 - Override z-indexes for ufl-blocks elements that obscure nav menus
+- Override home.php template so post content does not appear at the top of the latest posts display

 1.2.0
 - Bugfix: fix z-index setting where masthead hides WP admin bar dropdown